-Ministry Formation exists to promote the practical development of students into ministry leaders who are equipped to serve, disciple, evangelize and lead others in the Foursquare church and the Body of Christ in general.
+Ministry Formation exists to promote the practical development of students into leaders who are equipped to serve and lead others in Foursquare, the Church in general, and the world.

 Ministry Formation Goals

 After completing the four-year ministry formation program at LPC, students will be able to:

 - Demonstrate, in response to the Holy Spirit’s activity, transformational development in their spiritual lives and in their ability to lead others;

 - Proclaim the Gospel (evangelize), bringing it to bear on the needs of a lost and dying world;

 - Disciple (and be discipled by) others toward Christ-likeness

 - Serve Christ and others in practical ways.